Central banks have been fighting a war on inflation. They're not done yet - KTVZ

 So when inflation started to climb in the aftermath of the pandemic — catching many policymakers off guard — and then exploded when Russia invaded Ukraine, institutions such as the Federal Reserve, the European Central Bank and the Bank of England had serious work to do.

-These three major central banks are on surer footing as they prepare for their first meetings of the year after a quickfire series of big rate hikes in 2022.
+These three major central banks are on surer footing as they prepare for their first meetings of the year, following a quickfire series of super-sized rate hikes in 2022.
 Overall inflation appears to be coming down, and hopes are growing that they could be done raising borrowing costs in the coming months.

 But the hardest decisions may be to come, with prices still rising much faster than they were before the pandemic.